jasonappah/v2/README.md

 # v2

+august 2022 update: i have a little confession to make - i gave up (for now). i needed an updated site since my previous one still says i'm a high school senior, so i made something quick on a plane back to austin. i probably spent an hour on this total*, no tailwind, limited react usage, just plain old html css. eventually i will build the fancy website but for now this exists and looks pretty good.

+see my initial thoughts and designs from december 2021 below ⬇️

 my wip website, built with next.js + tailwind

 this site will eventually serve as a link shortener, personal blog, resume?, and cool internet place (tm)